-5. How does ISS view hedging or significant pledging of company stock by an executive or director?
+61. How does ISS view hedging or significant pledging of company stock by an executive or director?

 Hedging is a strategy to offset or reduce the risk of price fluctuations for an asset or equity.
 Stock-based compensation or open market purchases of company stock should serve to align executives' or directors' interests with shareholders.
 Therefore, hedging of company stock through covered call, collar or other derivative transactions sever the ultimate alignment with shareholders' interests.
 Any amount of hedging will be considered a problematic practice warranting a negative vote recommendation against appropriate board members.
-Please see the Frequently Asked Questions (excluding Compensation) - Board Accountability for more insight on ISS policy in this regard.
+Significant levels of pledging of company stock - regardless of whether the shares were obtained through compensation programs or whether the pledged shares exclude the number of shares required to be held under a company's stock ownership guidelines - also may raise risks for the company's stock price or for violation of insider trading restrictions.
+Please see the Frequently Asked Questions: Policies & Procedures - Board Accountability for more insight on ISS policy in this regard.

-6. After its most recently completed annual and/or long-term performance cycle ended with no payout (due to failure to achieve goals), a company granted retention awards of cash or equity to executives.
+62. After its most recently completed annual and/or long-term performance cycle ended with no payout (due to failure to achieve goals), a company granted retention awards of cash or equity to executives.
 How would ISS view such awards?